-The manufacturer suggests this lamp has a 10,000-lux reach of 14 inches.
-In my test, the reach was 12 inches.
-However, this was the longest reach of the lamps I reviewed, matched only by the Day-Light Sky.
+The SunBox Sunlight Jr delivers fantastic brightness.
+The manufacturer suggests that the lamp has a 10,000-lux reach of 14 inches.
+While we found it to be more like 12 inches, that's still very impressive.
 At the recommended distance of 16 inches, the light measured about 4,000 lux.
-In addition, it had the highest luminous intensity at that distance – 1,440 CD.
+In addition, it offers high luminous intensity at that distance – 1,440 CD.
 All of this amounts to a therapy session where you can sit comfortably under the light without losing much of the brightness if you move your head.

 The manufacturer lists the light’s color temperature at 5,000 Kelvin, which is right at the upper limit of what the Center for Environmental Therapeutics (CET) recommends for light therapy.
 The reason for this recommendation is that higher color temperatures produce wavelengths with a cool, somewhat blueish color.
 These wavelengths cause aversive glare, which can make therapy sessions uncomfortable.
 In addition, the bluer a light's color temperature, the more it can damage your retinas if you take photosensitizing medications.

 The SunBox Sunlight Jr is certainly not the hottest lamp we've tested – a surprise considering its overall brightness.
 After 30 minutes, the lamp’s surface measured 132 degrees Fahrenheit.
 When we aimed it at a wall from a distance of 16 inches, it raised the wall’s temperature by 1.5 degrees.
 It's certainly enough to make you feel warmer but not enough to make therapy sessions uncomfortable.
 At most, it can provide some additional warmth on a cold winter morning.